 He went on to act in US TV movie The Immortal Voyage of Captain Drake, as the nemesis of captain Sir Francis Drake.
 October 2009 saw fiming begin on Tracker, with Brit actor Ray Winstone playing a bounty-hunter on a cat and mouse hunt for Morrison's Māori whaler.
 Brit Ian Sharp directed.
 Morrison also joined the cast of TV's Spartacus, playing Doctore, trainer of the gladiators, and spent four to six hours in make-up for a near-unrecognisable role in the opening of Martin Campbell's Green Lantern - as purple-skinned alien Abin Sur.

-In March 2012 he began work on locally-shot hit Mt Zion, playing father to an ambitious young musician (Australian Idol winner Stan Walker).
+In March 2012 he began work on locally-shot hit Mt Zion.
+Morrison would be nominated for an NZ Film award for his role as father to an ambitious young musician (Australian Idol winner Stan Walker).
 The film was directed by Tearepa Kahi.
 October saw the release of Danny Mulheron-helmed splatter comedy Fresh Meat, with Morrison as the arrogant head of a Māori family with cannibalistic tendencies.
 In 2013 he became one of the only Kiwi actors to have starred in his own reality show, The Life and Times of Temuera Morrison.

 Morrison's life story is told in Temuera Morrison - From Haka to Hollywood, published in late 2009.